 Deploying Federation Server Proxies

-To deploy federation server proxies in Active Directory Federation Services (AD FS), complete each of the tasks in Checklist: Setting Up a Federation Server Proxy.
+To deploy federation server proxies, complete each of the tasks in Checklist: Installing a Federation Server Proxy.

-Federation server proxies are computers that run Windows Server® 2012 and AD FS software that have been configured manually to act in the proxy role.
-You can use federation server proxies in your organization to provide intermediary services between an Internet client and a federation server that is behind a firewall on your corporate network.
+Federation server proxies are computers running Windows Server 2008 that are configured to host the Federation Service Proxy role service of Active Directory Federation Services (AD FS).
+You can use federation server proxies in your organization to provide intermediary services between an Internet client and a federation server that is behind a firewall on the corporate network.